A comparative study of human inverse kinematics techniques for lower limbs: Inverse kinematics of the human leg

 \subsubsection{Levenberg Marquardt damped least squares method}

-A method to handle the pseudo-inverse problem uses the Levenberg Marquardt Damped Least Squares method (LMDLS).
-Wampler et al. \cite{b26} proposed a method to choose the optimal damping factor in order to establish a balance between the angular joint velocity and the error.
-This approach is based on finding the joints angular error vector $\Delta q$ which minimizes the tracking error and the joint velocities.
-This corresponds to the minimization of:
+A method to address the pseudo-inverse problem is the Levenberg-Marquardt Damped Least Squares (LMDLS) method.
+Wampler et al. \cite{b26} proposed an approach to determine the optimal damping factor, which balances the angular joint velocities with the tracking error.
+This approach involves finding the joint angular error vector $\Delta q$ that minimizes the tracking error and the joint velocities.
+This is achieved by minimizing the following objective function:

 Where $\lambda >0$ is the damping factor. \\ Solving (\ref{eq:51}), the damped pseudo-inverse $J^{+\lambda}$ is as follows:

 \\ Thus the joints' updates are giving by the following equation: